Ewan Fernie

 Ewan Fernie is a British scholar and writer.
 He is professor, fellow and chair of Shakespeare Studies at the Shakespeare Institute, University of Birmingham.
 He is also director of the pioneering 'Everything to Everybody' Project, a collaboration between the University of Birmingham and Birmingham City Council.
+Fernie is Academic Director of ‘Culture Forward - University of Birmingham’, which is bringing the University into closer and more meaningful collaborations with culture in the city.

 Background and career

 Fernie won the James Elliott prize for his 1994 first-class degree from the University of Edinburgh, where he was also awarded a medal in aesthetics, the Horsliehill-Scott Bursary in Philosophy and a number of other prizes.
 He took his PhD from the University of St Andrews and afterwards lectured at the Queen's University of Belfast and Royal Holloway before joining the Shakespeare Institute in 2011.
 Shortly after taking up his chair at the Shakespeare Institute, Fernie pioneered the Shakespeare and Creativity MA programme.
 In 2005, he was named one of the world's six best Renaissance scholars under 40.

 Fernie believes in the politics of culture, as evinced by his Redcrosse project promoting a civic liturgy for St George's Day and his advocacy of Shakespeare as European Laureate.
 He is centrally involved in the University of Birmingham's five-year collaboration with the Royal Shakespeare Company at its newly reopened studio theatre, The Other Place.
 He also has a developing interest in the way in which an enthusiasm for Shakespeare played into the radical reformation of industrial Birmingham; and he has been a keen campaigner to save the Library of Birmingham from impending cuts.

 Fernie travels worldwide giving lectures at various educational institutions and events.
 He has been a visiting scholar at Eton College, and an International Fellow at the Centre for Advanced Studies, LMU, Munich; he has presented his work at the University of Verona, the Sorbonne, University College Dublin, the Australasian Universities Language and Literature Association, the World Shakespeare Congress, the Shakespeare Association of America, Shakespeare's Globe, the Rose Theatre, etc. Fernie was a visiting professor at the ARC Centre of Excellence for the History of Emotions in Australia in April 2015.
 In 2017, he gave a keynote at the Swiss Association of University Teachers of English meeting in Neuchâtel and was a Lloyd Davis Memorial Visiting Professor at the University of Queensland.
 He addressed the Société Française Shakespeare in Paris in 2018.

 Engagements in 2019 include addressing the Shakespeare Association of America in Washington, D.C., participation in a ‘Citizen Shakespeare’ Symposium at the University of Minnesota and a key-note address at Charles University in Prague.